 NOTE: Two chevrons (>>) indicate that there is a submenu of options.
 One chevron (>) indicates there is a toggle between two choices, like Yes/No or On/Off.

 Icons and Letters

-The following tables provide descriptions of the icons on the display screen.
+The following tables provide descriptions of the various icons you will see on the display screen.